What’s more scary than being with a man who suddenly disappears when you are hurting badly over something?

 This actually helps them.
 Very much.
 We tend to enjoy and feel a drive to seek out social support during tough times.
 Whether we actually do reach out for the support or not, we have an overall tendency to do that.

-So, while females may not go to other people for connection and support and a chin wag during tough relationship issues with family because of FEAR – men don’t go to others in relationship crisis simply because it doesn’t serve their masculinity.
+So, while females may not go to other people for connection, support and a chin wag during tough relationship issues with family because of FEAR – men don’t go to others in relationship crisis simply because it doesn’t serve their masculinity.

 (There Are Exactly 7 Signs That A Woman is Perceived as Low Value to Men.
 Do You Know What They Are? (& How to Avoid Them Like the Plague)?
 Click here to find out right now…)